-As disclosed in prior audit reports, the city should continue to review the cost of maintaining its DROP program.
-We previously noted that the City has prohibited officials elected to office after September 18, 2009, from participating in the DROP.
+As disclosed in prior audit reports, it was recommended that the city continue to review the cost of maintaining its DROP program.
+It was noted previously that the City has prohibited officials elected to office after September 18, 2009, from participating in the DROP.
 In addition, non-uniformed employees can only participate in the DROP when they are 2 years older than their minimum retirement age.
 Furthermore, effective January 1, 2012, the interest rate credited to DROP accounts shall be determined annually based on the lesser of the yield then in effect on one year United States Treasury Bonds or one-half of the then-effective interest rate used to calculate the earnings of the of the reserves of the retirement system.